Criminal Lunatics (Ireland) Act 1838

-The Criminal Lunatics (Ireland) Act 1838 (1 & 2 Vict. c.
+The Criminal Lunatics (Ireland) Act 1838 (Note: The citation of this Act by this short title was authorised by the Short Titles Act 1896, section 1 and the first schedule.
+Due to the repeal of those provisions it is now authorised by section 19(2) of the Interpretation Act 1978.)
+(1 & 2 Vict. c.
 27) was an act of Parliament in the United Kingdom, signed into law on 11 June 1838.
 It was one of the Lunacy (Ireland) Acts 1821 to 1890.
+(Note: The Short Titles Act 1896, section 2(1) and Schedule 2.)

 Provisions

 The act provided that when a person was detained under circumstances suggesting that they were of deranged mind and had the intention of committing a crime, then two justices were empowered to call in a physician to examine the suspect.
 If the physician determined that the person was a "dangerous lunatic" he could be committed to jail, until either discharged by order of two justices or removed to a lunatic asylum by order of the Lord Lieutenant.

 Role of Lord Lieutenant

 The Lord Lieutenant was given the power to direct persons under a sentence of imprisonment or transportation be placed in a lunatic asylum, to remain there until certified of sound mind by two physicians, when the Lord Lieutenant could direct their removal.
 Additionally, he was given a similar power in regard to persons committed for trial.